 the love of God is perfected in him.
-By this we know that we are in Him.”

-the love of God is perfected in him.

 The word “perfected” carries the idea of undivided, whole.
 When we apply truth to experience, nothing hinders the manifestation of God’s love to us.
-The constraining influence of God’s love moves us to careful keeping of His Word to begin with and ever moves us toward that end.
+The constraining influence of God’s love moves us to the careful keeping of His Word, to begin with, and ever moves us toward that end.
 This is a picture of the Spirit-filled believer.

 “In him” means in this one (and no other).
-In addition, it does not say “by him” for we are not the authors of this love.
+It does not say “by him,” for we are not the authors of this love.
 In this application of truth produced by love, we know experientially that we are in Him.